-Regarding the 30 vessels with terminated endorsements, statistics regarding their physical, operational, landings, and revenue characteristics are in Tables 3.4-24 through 3.4-29.
-This group of vessels is quite different from the other groups of vessels previously discussed.
-First, with respect to physical and operational characteristics, vessels with terminated endorsements are, on average, older, smaller, and less powerful relative to those with active or renewable endorsements.
-They also tend to use fewer crew and smaller nets on average.
-Further, although nearly the same proportion have onboard freezing capacity, a much smaller proportion of these vessels are steel-hulled, and thus a much higher proportion have either fiberglass or wood hulls.
-These differences hold regardless of whether the comparison is between all vessels with terminated as opposed to active or renewable endorsements or only those that are commercially active.
-However, it is still the case that, on average, commercially active vessels with terminated endorsements tend to be somewhat newer, larger, and more powerful on average compared to all vessels with terminated endorsements.
+- 2 Regarding the 30 vessels with terminated endorsements, statistics regarding their - 3 physical, operational, landings, and revenue characteristics are in Tables 3.4-24 through - 4 3.4-29.
+This group of vessels is quite different from the other groups of vessels - 5 previously discussed.
+First, with respect to physical and operational characteristics, - vessels with terminated endorsements are, on average, older, smaller, and less powerful 6 - 7 relative to those with active or renewable endorsements.
+They also tend to use fewer - 8 crew and smaller nets on average.
+Further, although nearly the same proportion have on- - 9 board freezing capacity, a much smaller proportion of these vessels are steel-hulled, and - 10 thus a much higher proportion have either fiberglass or wood hulls.
+These differences - 11 hold regardless of whether the comparison is between all vessels with terminated as - 12 opposed to active or renewable endorsements or only those that are commercially active. - 13 However, it is still the case that, on average, commercially active vessels with terminated - 14 endorsements tend to be somewhat newer, larger, and more powerful on average - 15 compared to all vessels with terminated endorsements.

 According to the data, 28 of the 30 vessels with terminated endorsements have been involved in commercial fishing at some point during the past five years.
 Therefore, the proportion of vessels with terminated endorsements active in commercial fishing is almost identical to that for those with active or renewable endorsements.
 However, based on the information in Tables 3.4-28 and 3.4-29, the nature of that activity has been quite different.
 Specifically, relative to the vessels with active or renewable endorsements, these vessels' total revenues were significantly less in 2003, about the same in 2004 through 2006, but higher in 2007.
 To provide some perspective on the magnitude of this change, on average, these vessels' total revenue per year increased by 129% between 2003 and 2007, which is even more striking than the increase in total revenues for the vessels with active or renewable endorsements.
-Furthermore, during this time period, these vessels were considerably more dependent on revenues from Northeast non-shrimp fisheries (approximately 42% of total revenues compared to 19% for active and renewable endorsement holders), considerably less dependent on revenues from the Gulf shrimp (approximately 32% compared to 50% for active and renewable endorsement holders), and equally dependent on the South Atlantic penaeid fishery (approximately 22% of total revenues for both groups), and much less dependent on revenues from the South Atlantic rock shrimp fishery (approximately 4% of total revenues as compared to 8% for those with active or renewable endorsements).
-However, these differences between the two groups of vessels did not always exist.
+Furthermore, during this time period, these vessels were considerably more dependent on revenues from Northeast non-shrimp

+29 fisheries (approximately 42% of total revenues compared to 19% for active and

+30 renewable endorsement holders), considerably less dependent on revenues from the Gulf

+31 shrimp (approximately 32% compared to 50% for active and renewable endorsement

+32 holders), and equally dependent on the South Atlantic penaeid fishery (approximately

+33 22% of total revenues for both groups), and much less dependent on revenues from the 34 between the two groups of vessels did not always exist.